 Because innovation involves unlocking, igniting and harnessing people’s collective genius then knowing “both” how acknowledge, “and” work with the five innovation killers outlined below, is critical;

 - Risk Adversity

 - Fear of failure, unknown, uncertainty, loss of control, status, looking silly

 “When the snows fall and the white winds blow, the lone wolf dies but the pack survives.” – George R.R.
 Martin, A Game of Thrones

-This can be done by investing in cultivating people’s innovation agility, to engage, enrol and empower them to execute a successful innovation culture development process.
+This can be done by investing in cultivating people’s innovation agility, to engage, enroll and empower them to execute a successful innovation culture development process.

-Creating a psychologically safe holding space and environment are critical for maximising rather than minimising the crucial human and people factors in innovation enables organizations to respond constructively and reduce the impact of the five killers on business performance.
+Creating a psychologically safe environment are critical for maximizing rather than minimizing the crucial human and people factors in innovation enables organizations to respond constructively and reduce the impact of the five killers on business performance.

 - Align the board and executive team to demonstrate conviction and commitment to embracing “both” a strategic “and” a systemic perspective to innovation.

 - Flow with “both” with “what is” “and” with “what could be” in regards to clarifying a meaningful passionate purpose for innovation.

 - Work “both” with “what is” “and” with “what could be” in terms of your current and target cultures and building the internal capability to transform it, aligned to technology, systems, and artifact innovations.